Meet the Educators Who Saved A Pandemic School Year

 Arthur Seabury, Social worker | Kansas City, Mo.

 During the 2020-21 school year, social worker Arthur Seabury noticed an uptick in students who needed their clothes washed.
-Some were unable to take their clothes to laundromats that had shut down or didn’t allow for social distancing.
+Some were unable to take their clothes to laundromats that had shut down or that didn’t allow for social distancing.
 Some had no laundry facilities at home.
 And some, Seabury guesses, didn’t have a place to call home.

-So Seabury developed a discreet system: students could bring him a backpack of dirty laundry, and he would wash the clothes for them at the school’s facilities.
-At the end of each day, he’d return the backpack full of freshly cleaned clothes to its owner.
+So Seabury began utilizing a discreet system: students could bring him a backpack of dirty laundry, and he would wash the clothes at the school’s facilities.
+At the end of each day, he’d return them to their owner.
 It was just one of the services that Seabury provided to students at Hogan Preparatory Academy, a public charter in Kansas City, Mo.

 The district serves 1,040 elementary, middle and high school students, 100% of whom are eligible for free or reduced price lunch, according to the district’s demographic data.
-Additionally, 99% of its population are students of color.
 The district has the highest rate of homelessness in the Kansas City metro area, according to district officials—nearly 24% of students are considered to be experiencing homelessness.

 Seabury first realized the seriousness of the pandemic when one of his students lost his grandmother to COVID-19.
-“I think this was before we even knew it was a pandemic,” says Seabury, who himself contracted the disease shortly afterward.
+“I think this was before we even knew it was a pandemic,” says Seabury, who contracted the disease shortly afterward.

 After he recovered, as schools shut down, Seabury began knocking on doors to find students and connect them to the technology to join remote classes.
-But class attendance wasn’t his only concern; Seabury organized food vouchers and delivered meals to those in need, and for those facing eviction, he tracked down hotels to accomodate them or helped place them in transitional living programs.
+Class attendance wasn’t his only concern; Seabury organized food vouchers and delivered meals to those in need, and for those facing eviction, he helped place them in transitional living programs or hotels.
 And of course, he ensured they had clean clothes.

 To bring students some peace, he invited them to his community garden.
 “As the plants grew, I could explain to them that these plants were like human beings,” he says.
 “When you nurture them and take care of them, they start to blossom, and if you don’t they’ll die or wither.”